Introduction to plasmoRUtils

 searchKipho()

-This functions let you fetch the Malaria Parasite Kinome-Phosphatome Resource (KiPho) database (Pandey, Kumar, and Gupta 2017) without leaving R. The organism in KiPho includes (see below):
+This functions let you fetch the Malaria Parasite Kinome-Phosphatome Resource (KiPho) database (Pandey et al. 2017) without leaving R. The organism in KiPho includes (see below):

 Beside the organism, user needs to specify type="kinase"